The Hunger Games (franchise): The Hunger Games: Mockingjay – Part 1 (2014)

-Part 2 (2015)
+The Hunger Games: Mockingjay – Part 2 (2015)

 Realizing the stakes are no longer just for survival, Katniss Everdeen teams up with her closest friends, Peeta Mellark, Gale Hawthorne, and Finnick Odair, on the ultimate mission for peace.
 Together, they leave District 13, to liberate citizens from a war that tears Panem apart more than ever.
-President Snow becomes obsessed with destroying Katniss Everdeen and everyone and everything she loves.
+President Snow becomes obsessed with destroying Katniss and everyone and everything she loves.
 Ahead lie mortal traps, dangerous enemies, and moral choices that will determine the future of millions.

-The Hunger Games: The Ballad of Songbirds and Snakes (2023)
+The Hunger Games: The Ballad of Songbirds & Snakes (2023)

-In August 2017, Lionsgate CEO Jon Feltheimer expressed interest in spin-offs of The Hunger Games, with intentions to create a writers room to explore the concept.
-In June 2019, Chairman of the Lionsgate Motion Picture Group Joe Drake, announced that the company is communicating and working closely with Suzanne Collins in options to adapt the prequel to the original trilogy, The Ballad of Songbirds and Snakes, which was released on May 19, 2020.

-By April 2020, a film adaptation was announced to be officially in development.
-Francis Lawrence will return as director, with a script written by Michael Arndt, from a story adaptation by Suzanne Collins.
-Nina Jacobson will return as producer, alongside Brad Simpson.
-The project will be developed by Color Force, and distributed by Lionsgate.
-In August 2021, Drake stated that the film was expected to start production during the first half of 2022 for a projected late 2023 or early 2024 release date, and was reportedly in pre-production.
-In April 2022, it was revealed that the film would be released on November 17, 2023.
-In June 2022, filming for the film began in Berlin with Tom Blyth and Rachel Zegler shooting their roles.
+A young Coriolanus is the last hope for his failing lineage, since the once-proud Snow family has fallen from grace in a post-war Capitol.
+With his livelihood threatened, Snow is reluctantly assigned to mentor Lucy Gray Baird, a tribute from the impoverished District 12.
+After Lucy Gray's charm captivates the audience of Panem, however, Snow sees an opportunity to shift their fates.
+With everything he has worked for hanging in the balance, Snow unites with Lucy Gray to turn the odds in their favor.
+Battling his instincts for both good and evil, Snow sets out on a race against time to survive and reveal if he will ultimately sing a songbird or a monster.

+The Hunger Games: Sunrise on the Reaping (2026)

+In June 2024, after another prequel novel was announced, Lionsgate officially confirmed plans for a film adaptation.
+Francis Lawrence entered early negotiations to direct the movie.
+The plot will take place forty years after The Ballad of Songbirds & Snakes and twenty-four years before the events of The Hunger Games, and will depict Panem and its 2nd Quarter Quell.
+The film is scheduled for release on November 20, 2026.